nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 ## Conclusion
 * The python based Syslog server once setup, is quite robust without many external python library dependencies and can be used for small scale monolithic deployments
-* However, for complex Syslog server deployments, battle-tested and robust syslog server solutions like `rsyslog` can be used
+* However, for complex and critical Syslog server deployments, battle-tested and robust syslog server solutions like `rsyslog` can be used

 <hr/>